linshunwei/laravel-xunsearch/readme.md

 use Linshunwei\XunSearchLaravel\Contracts\XunSearch as XunSearchContract;
 use Linshunwei\XunSearchLaravel\XunSearchTrait;

-class Blog extends Model implements XunSearchContract {
+class Article extends Model implements XunSearchContract {
     use Searchable， XunSearchTrait;